 All pipe, fittings, primer and solvent cement must conform with American National Standard Institute and the American Society for Testing and Materials (ANSI/ASTM) standards.
 The solvent shall be free flowing and contain no lumps, undissolved particles or any foreign matter that adversely affects the joint strength or chemical resistance of the cement.
 The cement shall show no gelation, stratification, or separation that cannot be removed by stirring.
-Refer to the TABLE 4 below for approved piping and fitting materials.
+Refer to TABLE 4 for approved piping and fitting materials.